We are thankful that we are able to gather to worship during this time.

 Stay home if you believe you are high-risk or do not feel safe to attend

 Please take care of bathroom needs before coming to church.
 If you should need to use the restroom, we ask that you exit through the main doors and use the restroom off of the foyer at the main entrance.
-This is the only restroom that will be available.
+If sitting in Spurgeon Hall overflow, there is a restroom in the classrom off the side of the room.
+These are the only restrooms that will be available.

 As you come to the building enter through the main entrance to our worship hall facing Mount Auburn Street.